Trilateral Chemical Region

 Trilog Chair 2025 - Flanders

 The initiative is coordinated by a Trilog chair region with a rotating one year term.
-The chair is currently held by Flanders.
+The chair is currently held by The Netherlands.

 03